Overview

 Basics

-On September 6, 2023, invasive New Zealand mudsnails (NZMS) were discovered in areas off the South Shore by divers conducting aquatic invasive plant monitoring.
-Following rapid response protocols under the federally approved Lake Tahoe Aquatic Invasive Species Management Plan, TRPA convened an incident team comprised of staff from TRPA and Tahoe RCD and partner experts.
-A technical advisory committee was formed to provide expertise to the incident team.
-The rapid response includes delineating infestation, tracking spread, implementing prevention procedures to prevent further spread, incorporating education components for the public and partners, and researching management options.
+On 9/6/2023, invasive New Zealand mudsnails (NZMS) were discovered in areas off the South Shore by divers conducting aquatic invasive plant monitoring.
+Following rapid response protocols under the federally approved Lake Tahoe Aquatic Invasive Species Management Plan, TRPA convened an incident team comprised of staff from TRPA, Tahoe RCD, and partner experts and began rapid response actions: delineation, tracking spread, updating prevention procedures, expanded outreach and education, and researching management options.
+A technical advisory committee was formed to provide expertise.
+Actions to track and prevent spread have been incorporated into AIS program protocols.

 Implementation